Affiliate marketing is one of the most known (and most lucrative) ways to earn money online.

 Obviously if your blog adheres to a specific niche, you’ll want to use partners whose products reflect that market.

 For example, if you’re running a blog that deals with health and fitness you should be looking for affiliates that deal with products such as health supplements and gym equipment and services such as personal training.
+Maybe you even love skin care and have a routine you want to share with millions of people.
+Direct sales for organic skin care companies have been increasing in popularity recently with the trends toward organic healthcare products.
+If you already have knowledge of skincare, then it makes selling much easier.

 If your blog is less focused of course you’ll have potential options, but it’s always best to have a clear, defined focus.